 For any reason, if you want to show the build number of Windows 10/8/7 on the Desktop, it is possible using a Registry hack.
-You might already know to find the build number of Windows 10/8/7 by running command Winver in the Run command box or Command Prompt.
+You might already know to find the build number of Windows 10/8/7 by running the command Winver in the Run command box or Command Prompt.

-It is also possible to view the build number of Windows 10/8/7 on the right bottom corner of Windows Desktop.
+It is also possible to view the build number of Windows 10/8/7 on the bottom right corner of Windows Desktop.
 Since this task can be achieved by modifying the Windows Registry, we recommended taking the Registry file’s full backup and creating a system restore point.
 In case something goes wrong, you can revert your PC to its previous working state.

 This post will guide you on to display the Windows 10/8/7 build number on the Desktop.